kamgastephane/aspettaAspera/README.md

  ```
  $  mvn clean compile assembly:single
  ```
- inside the **target** folder located at path _download/project/agoda/target_ you can find the new generated JAR file named: _downloader-1.0-SNAPSHOT.jar_ The application can be launched in two different ways:
+ inside the **target** folder located at path _download/project/aspettaaspera/target_ you can find the new generated JAR file named: _downloader-1.0-SNAPSHOT.jar_ The application can be launched in two different ways:

 #### Launching the program

-We should provide to the application the path to the configuration file with the alias -c.
+We should provide to the application the path to the configuration file with the alias  ```-c ``` An example of a configuration file can be found inside the project with the name config.yaml.

-An example of a configuration file can be found inside the project with the name config.yaml Finally we can then provide a list of resource we would like to download.
+Finally we can then provide a list of resource we would like to download.
 Currently HTTP is supported, FTP support is experimental e.g.